 For context, his parents were dead because his father killed his mother when he was a child, and he killed his father in "self defense".

 His sidekick, Rick Jones, was also an orphan.

 As for the Hulk's sons, Skaar and Hiro-Kala, their mother died in an explosion, and their father, unaware that they had survived their mother's death, headed back to Earth to seek revenge on those he blamed.
 Neither of them is entirely happy with their father.

 His daughter was also raised without him because her mother (Thundra) took his DNA to the future to impregnate herself with it.
 She wasn't around for a good bit of Lyra's adolescent years herself.
 Banner also has another potential daughter running around, but they haven't officially confirmed the relationship yet.

-Subverted with Battle Guy in Kick-Ass 2 - his origin story is that his parents were killed on the way home from the opera, and the criminal then forced him to watch as he cooked and ate his parents, then spent all the father's money on pay-per-view porn.
+Subverted with Battle Guy in Volume Two - his origin story is that his parents were killed on the way home from the opera, and the criminal then forced him to watch as he cooked and ate his parents, then spent all the father's money on pay-per-view porn.
 However, Dave recognizes the voice of his friend, Marty Eisenberg, whose parents are alive and well; turns out he just thought superheroism would be fun, but (mistakenly) believed Justice Forever wouldn't accept him unless he had a cool background.